Website icon Xpert.Digital

 🏥🕶️ Real-World Evidence (RWE), Virtual Health Assistants and Diagnostics 4.0 – Is this the Healthcare Metaverse?

-Digitalization permeates almost all areas of life and does not stop at the healthcare system.
-In this context, keywords such as real-world evidence (RWE), virtual health assistants and diagnostics 4.0 appear again and again.
-But what exactly is behind these terms and how do they fit together?
-Are they creating a “Healthcare Metaverse”?
+Digitalization is permeating almost all areas of life, and healthcare is no exception.
+In this context, buzzwords like Real-World Evidence (RWE), Virtual Health Assistants, and Diagnostics 4.0 keep cropping up.
+But what exactly do these terms mean, and how do they fit together?
+Do they create a "Healthcare Metaverse"?

 Konrad Wolfenstein